paul-sedlmayr/PIDT/content/index.md

 >[!Example] Wang et al. (2023)
 > ##### Goal of the Study
-> Examine the effectiveness of Digital Games in [[Glossar#STEM|STEM]] education for [[Glossar#K12|K12]] students and higher education students
+> Examine the effectiveness of Digital Games in [[STEM]] education for [[K12]] students and higher education students.
 > ##### Main Finding
-> **Digital Games have a [[Effect sizes#Moderate effect size for Digital Games vs. other Instructional Methods|moderate overall effect size]] in promoting learning achievement**, compared to other instructional methods.
+> **[[Game types#Digital vs. Non-Digital Games|Digital Games]] have a [[Effect sizes#Moderate effect size for Digital Games vs. other Instructional Methods|moderate overall effect size]] in promoting learning achievement**, compared to other instructional methods.
 This suggests that Digital Games are a suitable educational method.
 > ##### Other Findings
 > - Finding 1

 ### Introduction

 ### What is the Study about?